DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

 > I notice this in the 14 Telegram groups I participate in as a
 > conservative patriot and contributor to the dissemination of videos,
 > audios, and written comments.
-Starting in the early hours of January 2,
+Starting in the early hours of 2 January
 > 2023, there is a significant increase in the average number of opinions.
 > Most of them post banners saying \'GENERAL STRIKE ON THE 9TH\' IN
 > BRAZIL, and others invite to urgently form a large gathering of
-> Brazilians in Brasília.
+> Brazilians in Brasilia.
 They clarify that they do not desire a left-wing
 > government, which they see as a THREAT to Freedom and democracy.
 >
-> -- User 2, January 3, 2023.[^f08_37]
+> — User 2, 3 January , 2023.[^f08_37]

-Between January 4 and 6, messages of convocation for the activities circulated intensively, including detailed information about caravans with links to city-specific groups organizing caravans to Brasília.
+Between 4 January  and 6, messages of convocation for the activities circulated intensively, including detailed information about caravans with links to city-specific groups organizing caravans to Brasilia.
 In many messages, the use of the word \'selva\' signifies the coup mobilization taking shape, and the term \'patriota\' ('patriot') identifies the supporters of the cause, following an already established naming convention in Bolsonarist groups.

 > Patriots of God\...
-For those who cannot go to Brasília, fill the QGs
+For those who cannot go to Brasilia, fill the QGs
 > (military headquarters).
-But Brasília has to be huge.
+But Brasilia has to be huge.
 Many, many are
 > already heading there.
 Believe, Bolsonaro had already posted the map on
-> his Instagram a month ago, indicating Brasília as the center of the
+> his Instagram a month ago, indicating Brasilia as the center of the
 > protest.
 Jungle, jungle.
 SOS Armed Forces.
 We don\'t want Lula in power.
 > A general cleanup of institutions.
-Brasília must be surrounded, with
+Brasilia must be surrounded, with
 > coordinated and orderly crowds.
 No one enters or leaves (Congress and
 > Supreme Court).
 Go, Brazil!
 Our flag will never be red.
 >
-> -- User 5, January 4, 2023.[^f08_38]
+> — User 5, 4 January , 2023.[^f08_38]

 > Calling all patriots!
 Folks, let\'s share this group and clarify its
 > true purpose.
 It\'s a call to patriots who want a new September 7^th^,